Content on this page was generated by AI and has not been manually reviewed.

 QoS and bandwidth management

 Quality of Service settings can deprioritize VPN traffic.
 If you have heavy local network activity, temporarily disable QoS or set VPN traffic to a higher priority.
-Proton vpn wont connect heres how to fix it fast
+Why your vpn isnt working on windows and how to fix it fast 2026

 Firewall and port-forward rules